ivansafrin/Polycode/BUILD.md

 ### Mac OS X and Xcode ###

+NOTE: If you are using the new XCode that is downloaded from the AppStore and cmake complains about not finding XCode in /Developer, you have to run this command to update the XCode path: sudo /usr/bin/xcode-select -switch /Applications/Xcode.app/Contents/Developer

 To generate an Xcode project for building Polycode dependencies, perform the following steps in the Polycode directory from a terminal: